 The Architectural Legacy of the Parthenon

-The Parthenon serves as a quintessential embodiment of Greek architectural prowess, embodying the principles of symmetry, proportion, and harmony that continue to define architectural aesthetics to this day.
+The Parthenon is a quintessential embodiment of Greek architectural prowess, exemplifying the principles of symmetry, proportion, and harmony that continue to define architectural aesthetics to this day.
 Its influence transcends geographical boundaries and has been seen in countless architectural movements throughout history.

 Moreover, the Parthenon’s aesthetic innovations were groundbreaking.
 The optical refinements, such as the subtle curvature of the columns and entablature, demonstrated a keen understanding of human perception.
-These refinements were not merely functional; they were also symbolic, serving to elevate the temple from a mere building to a piece of art, a celebration of the divine.
+These refinements were not merely functional; they were also symbolic, elevating the temple from a mere building to a work of art, a celebration of the divine.

 About Ictinos, Callicrates, and Phidias

 Ictinos was one of the two main architects responsible for the Parthenon.
-He was a celebrated architect of his time and also worked on the design of the Telesterion, a large hall in the sanctuary of Demeter and Persephone in Eleusis, used for the Eleusinian Mysteries.
+He was a celebrated architect of his time and also designed the Telesterion, a large hall in the sanctuary of Demeter and Persephone in Eleusis, used for the Eleusinian Mysteries.

 Alongside Ictinos, Callicrates played a significant role in the design and construction of the Parthenon.
-Not much is known about his life, but his work on the Parthenon, one of the most admired buildings from the classical world, has cemented his place in history.
+Little is known about his life, but his work on the Parthenon, one of the most admired buildings of the classical world, has cemented his place in history.

 While not an architect, Phidias was an essential figure in the construction of the Parthenon.
 A renowned sculptor, painter, and architect, he was commissioned by Pericles, the Athenian leader, to oversee the artistic program of the Parthenon.
-He is credited with creating the colossal gold and ivory statue of Athena Parthenos that resided in the Parthenon’s main cella (inner chamber).
+He is credited with creating the colossal gold-and-ivory statue of Athena Parthenos, which stood in the Parthenon’s main cella (inner chamber).
 He also worked on the decorative reliefs and friezes that adorned the building.

 - Le Corbusier’s reflection emphasizes the influence of the Parthenon’s architectural perfection on the art and design world and highlights the personal, almost physical connection that one experiences in its presence.